edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.2.md

 > regarding functions

-> if you do console.log(this) it'll be whatever your function is inside
+> Inside your function, if you do console.log(this) it'll be whatever your function is inside

 > so if your function is inside the window then